|

 physics.
 The core technology is patented.
 IntelliScore is now in its

-sixth generation and combines additional proprietary capabilities.
+seventh generation and combines additional proprietary capabilities.

-else do I need to use intelliScore?
+What else do I need to use intelliScore?

 It depends how you intend to use